Dyalog/APLAutoHotKey/keymaps/keymaps.md

 │Ctrl   │Win  │Alt   │                          │Alt Gr│Win   │Menu │Ctrl  │
 │       │     │      │                          │      │      │     │      │
 └───────┴─────┴──────┴──────────────────────────┴──────┴──────┴─────┴──────┘
+More additional characters are available using Alt Gr on the Finnish with Sami keyboard:
+┌────┬────┬────┬────┬────┬────┬────┬────┬────┬────┬────┬────┬────┬─────────┐
-More additional characters are available using Alt Gr on the Finnish with Sami keyboard ┌────┬────┬────┬────┬────┬────┬────┬────┬────┬────┬────┬────┬────┬─────────┐ │    │!   │"   │#   │⊢   │%   │&   │/   │(   │)   │=   │?   │    │Backspace│
+│    │!   │"   │#   │⊢   │%   │&   │/   │(   │)   │=   │?   │    │Backspace│
 │§   │1   │2 @ │3 £ │4 $ │5 € │6   │7 { │8 [ │9 ] │0 } │+ \ │' ´ │         │